Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

 where $n_{i}^{excl}$ is the thermal particle number density which is calculated using Eq. \eqref{eqn:numdenexclbar} and $\overline{n}_{i}^{excl}$ is the thermal antiparticle number density, which is calculated using Eq. \eqref{eqn:numdenexclantibar}.
 In the above equations, $\Gamma_{j\xrightarrow{}i}$ is the probability of particle $j$ decay into particle $i$ \cite{pdg}.

-In our present analysis, the values of the constants in the above Eqs. \eqref{eqn:cpot} and \eqref{eqn:Temp} are obtained by the least $\chi^{2}$ fitting procedure of $\overline{p}/p$ ratios available over a wide range of collision energy.
+In our present analysis, the values of the model parameters in the above Eqs.~\eqref{eqn:cpot} and~\eqref{eqn:Temp} are obtained by the least $\chi^{2}$- fitting procedure.
+This approach involves simultaneously fitting the available experimental data on all antibaryon-to-baryon ratios by the corresponding theoretical results.
+We have, for the sake of comparison and better understanding of the finite-size effect, done this for three different values of hard-core baryonic (antibaryonic) radius viz, \textit{r} = 0.40 fm, 0.59 fm and 0.80 fm over a wide range of collision energy.
 The $\chi^{2}$ is defined as